 Several prototypes of NARS have been implemented, and NARS is currently an open-source project.
 At the the present stage, where the logic part is mostly implemented, and the control part is in its preliminary form.
 The current development focuses on the completion of the logic, especially the top (7-9) layers.

 Topics that are also under consideration include refinement of the control part, extensive testing, knowledge acquisition, system augmentation or customization, and practical applications.

 Though NARS is not ready for commercial applications, some experiments have been carried out to test its application potential, in particular, the expressing power of Narsese and the inferential power of NAL.
-Some experiment results can be found here.
+Some experiment results are here.

 project home >